AIK Fotboll

-AIK Fotboll, more commonly known simply as AIK (/sv/), an abbreviation for Allmänna Idrottsklubben (meaning the public or general sports club), and internationally known as AIK Stockholm, is a Swedish professional football club from Stockholm, competing in Allsvenskan, the top flight of Swedish football.
-The club was founded 1891 and the football department was formed in 1896.
-AIK's home ground is Strawberry Arena, located in Solna, bordering Stockholm City Centre.
+AIK Fotboll, more commonly known simply as AIK (/sv/), an abbreviation for Allmänna Idrottsklubben (meaning the public or general sports club), and internationally commonly referred to as AIK Stockholm, is a Swedish professional football club from Stockholm, competing in Allsvenskan, the top flight of Swedish football.
+The club was founded in 1891 and the football department was established in 1896.

+AIK's home ground is Nationalarenan, located in Solna, bordering Stockholm City Centre.

+AIK commands one of the largest supporter bases in the Nordic countries, highlighted by setting an all-time Scandinavian record with an average home attendance of 30,024 spectators during the 2025 season.
+The club has also finished as Sweden's highest-attended team in a record 41 different seasons.

 AIK has 12 championship titles and is third in the all-time Allsvenskan table.
 The club holds the record for having played the most seasons in the Swedish top flight.

 In Europe, AIK reached the quarter-finals of the 1996–97 UEFA Cup Winners' Cup, qualified for the 1999–00 UEFA Champions League group stage, and competed in the 2012–13 UEFA Europa League group stage.

 Kit

 The first shirt is black and the second shirt is white.
 Shorts are white or, on rare occasions, black.
 Socks are striped in black and yellow; second socks are all white.
 A yellow third jersey was used in 2004, an orange third jersey was used in 2007, a dark-blue third jersey was used in 2010 and a grey commemorative third jersey was used in 2016.
 A dark-blue first shirt was used for the 2017–2018 UEFA Europa League qualification campaign.

 When Adidas was the kit provider, new kits were launched every even year.
 Nike, however, releases a new AIK kit every year, before the start of the new season.

 Apart from the brand of their kit provider Nike, AIK has the logos of the following sponsors visible on their shirt and shorts: Truecaller a caller-ID app; Svea, a financial group; German automakers Volkswagen; Stadium, a sports retailer, and league sponsors Svenska Spel, a government-owned gambling company (whose logo is mandatory on the right sleeve of the shirts of all Allsvenskan teams).